 “We shot using the Engadi Ministries boys, their facilities, and in their neighborhood.
 As the production progressed so did our connection to them.
 Nathan Hardeman, the founder, became a co-producer on the film.
 I became an Engadi board member after we shot there.
 An investor in the film who went with us was so touched by the work they do that she donated shares in the film equal to ten percent of the total investor ownership, so as Small Group the movie succeeds, so will the boys in Zone 18 of Guatemala City!
 Everything the missionary Sam says is what Nathan told us about Engadi.
 He’s the toughest guy you’d ever meet and he breaks down every time he shares.”

 Chastain met Hardeman through Chastain’s church in Athens, and as he prepared the script for the movie, he thought about all the ways that mission trips to Africa and the Caribbean had changed him.
 He knew that part of the church experience was breaking past the safe, American middle class bubble because that’s where he’d seen God moving the most clearly.

-Now, Chastain hopes that audiences will pack theaters during its limited release around Georgia, South Carolina, and Tennessee starting October 19 and wide release as far as Dallas, and use Gathr to bring it to their own towns and cities.
+Now, Chastain hopes that audiences will pack check out the film on October 6, as it becomes available to digitally rent or buy, or to buy on DVD.
 There are talks about the video series Chastain is working on to help audiences see small groups and then build small groups for themselves, and about what the extended release will do for the film’s impact.
 Even in the days before Small Group debuts, Chastain is already talking about a Small Group TV or web series, and sequels, because he wants everyone to experience small groups the way he has.